MindProber is committed to international compliance with data protection laws, regulation, and rules.

 7.1.
 Respondent Data – MindProber community and platform

-MindProber works remotely with hundreds of people (panelists) who agree to participate in remote psychophysiological monitoring studies and who are rewarded for it.
+MindProber works remotely with hundreds of people (panellists) who agree to participate in remote psychophysiological monitoring studies and who are rewarded for it.
 These participants are thoroughly explained on the data that is being collected (demographic, physiologic, declarative and audio fingerprints) in the platform’s Terms and Conditions.
-Data subjects should explicitly read and accept these terms in the MindProber app, before being allowed to run any monitoring session.
+The participants’ phone camera may be needed for the unique purpose of QR code (displayed at the Web App’s login page) reading and thus, grant access to the panellist area in the Web App.
+Users should explicitly read and accept these terms in the MindProber app (MP MediaTest), before being allowed to run any monitoring session.

-The type of information collected depends on whether the panelists belong to a Mindprober owned community or a community owned by an external client or field agency (third parties).
+The type of information collected depends on whether the panellists belong to a MindProber owned community or a community owned by an external client or field agency (third parties).

 7.1.1.
 MindProber owned communities